artivis/manif/paper/paper.md

 # Summary

-There has been a remarkable effort in the last years in the robotics community to formulate estimation problems properly.
+There has been a remarkable effort in recent years in the robotics community to formulate estimation problems properly.
 This is motivated by an increasing demand for precision, consistency and stability of the solutions.